 Preparation of Grignard reagent

 The grignard reagent is an organomagnesium compound.
 It is the most important organometallic compound among the family members.
 It can be prepared directly by alkyl halide and magnesium in anhydrous diethyl ether solvent.
 This organomagnesium reagent act as bronsted base and is used in various organic syntheses.
 This is used to synthesize carbon–carbon bonds.

 Dehydrohalogenation: Elimination reaction of alkyl halides

-Dehydrohalogenation is removal of elements of hydrogen halide (HX) from an alkyl halide.
+Dehydrohalogenation is the removal of elements of hydrogen halide (HX) from an alkyl halide.
 It is one the most easily utilized methods of preparation of alkenes by β elimination.
-The reaction is carried out in the presence of strong base such as sodium hydroxide or potassium hydroxide in ethyl alcohol as solvent.
+The reaction is carried out in the presence of a strong base such as sodium hydroxide or potassium hydroxide in ethyl alcohol as a solvent.

 F < Cl < Br < I

 That’s why alkyl iodides have more tendency to follow this elimination mechanism and form alkenes.